_DSC5129

 Go if: You don’t have enough time for a weekend getaway, want to explore places around Bangalore, like historic places, temples and stories.

-16 thoughts on “No-brainer destinations: Lepakshi
+16 responses to “No-brainer destinations: Lepakshi”

-1. Reblogged this on raam raam and commented:
+Reblogged this on raam raam and commented:

 A good friend.
 A good writer.
 And, now she is bloody getting into a small space that i was a little better than her.
 Photography.
 This is not happening at all :)

-2. I have been to Lepakshi once, and was completely awed by it.
+6. I have been to Lepakshi once, and was completely awed by it.
 However, I don’t think I explored it in as much detail as you did. :) Lovely account!
 It is time to go there again, I guess.

 BTW, there is a snake temple nearby – we visited that too.
 Maybe you would be interested?
 It is located in a place called Vidurashwata.